Ultimaker/Meta/code_conventions.md

 In this case, mypy will inform that the call using the floating point value is not valid:
 __mypytest.py:10: error: Argument 1 to "fib" has incompatible type "float"; expected "int"__

-This will help catching unwanted and unexpected bugs.
-This is not obligate but highly preferred and encouraged.
+This will help catch errors and unexpected bugs.
+This is not mandatory but strongly preferred and encouraged.

 Header files (C/C++)
 --------